 I've had a few people beg for toilet paper roll animals for every letter of the alphabet.
 A few letters are a bit tough, but I'll do my best!

 The Quetzal is Guatemala's national bird.
 It lives in Central and South America and is near extinction.
 In ancient times, Aztec and Mayan people loved the beautiful feathers of this colorful bird.
 The feathers served as symbols of wealth and status.

 This is a simple cut and paste craft that uses a toilet paper roll as a base to give it a three dimensional effect.

-- a toilet paper roll,
+- toilet paper roll or cardboard tube,

-- something to colour with,
+- something to color with,

 - Print out the template of choice.

 - Color the pieces as appropriate and cut them out.
 (You may want to peek at the color template to see what color everything is.
 The wings are green and brown, the body and head are green, the chest is red and the tail is green tipped with blue).

 - Glue the large rectangular piece around the toilet paper tube.